Lill Harriet Sandaune

 Lill Harriet Sandaune (born 27 October 1973) is a Norwegian politician for the Progress Party.

 She has served as an elected member of the municipal council of Malvik Municipality and the Sør-Trøndelag county council.
 In the 2009 and 2013 elections she was elected as a deputy representative to the Parliament of Norway from Sør-Trøndelag.
-When Per Sandberg became a member of Solberg's Cabinet, she moved up to regular representative.
+When Per Sandberg became a member of Solberg's Cabinet, she met as a regular representative until the 2017 election.
+She was elected as a regular representative in 2025.

 She hails from Hommelvik and works as a teacher at Skjetlein Upper Secondary School.